HYMANSAYS is content writer Eric Hyman's creative portfolio

 Commodore Amiga: Pioneering multimedia PC

-Before the color Mac the Amiga was the multimedia PC of choice among creatives of all sorts.
-We helped introduce it, and to home and education markets, too.
-Only Amiga...
+Before the color Mac, Amiga was the multimedia PC of choice for creatives of all sorts.
+We helped launch it, along with the position, Only Amiga Makes it Possible.

-USING TARGETED CABLE FOR ENTERPRISE TECH BRANDS, LONG BEFORE ONLINE VIDEO MADE IT COMMON
+USING TARGETED CABLE FOR TECHNOLOGY BRANDS, LONG BEFORE ONLINE VIDEO PLATFORMS MADE IT COMMON

-Using video to tell complex stories in engaging ways has been common since online platforms made it more affordable.
+Using video to tell complex stories in engaging ways is common today.
 But not long ago, the cost of broadcast media kept most tech brands away.
 Closed-minded CEOs would even say "my customers don't watch TV," forgetting CIOs watch TV like other normal people.
 Sometimes they'd fire CMOs who dared test the waters.
 We changed that, putting smaller enterprise brands on cable targeting senior decision makers.
 Often just one show on CNN.
-Customers would call them the next day and say, "I didn't realize you guys were so big.
+Customers would call the next day and say, "I didn't realize you guys were so big.
 Let's talk."

 CDW: Fred the IT Guy, season 1